alexbevi/redmine_knowledgebase/README.markdown

 Copyright (c) 2010-2012 Alex Bevilacqua, released under the MIT license

-See [AUTHORS](https://github.com/alexbevi/redmine_knowledgebase/blob/master/AUTHORS) for additional contributors, [CHANGES](https://github.com/alexbevi/redmine_knowledgebase/blob/master/CHANGES) for the changelog.
+Though I initially wrote this plugin, it would not be possible without the many contributions from the community.
+See [AUTHORS](https://github.com/alexbevi/redmine_knowledgebase/blob/master/AUTHORS) for the full list.